fbpx

 While it feels great to crush my goals, I also want this year to bring about life and attitude transformation.

-For a few years, I’ve observed bloggers around the world, embracing a one word resolution for the new year.
-I’m not sure where this originated from, but the idea has always intrigued me.
+For a few years, I’ve observed bloggers around the world embracing a one-word resolution for the new year.
+I’m not sure where this idea originated, but it has always intrigued me.

 Unfortunately, I’ve been scared to commit to a word.
 I’ve read about people who chose a word and had that word backfire on them.
 For instance, one blogger chose “peace” only to encounter a year of “chaos”.

 However, I can’t let fear deter me.
 It’s through the challenges that we learn and grow the most.
 Plus, there’s no denying that I’ve felt convicted to choose a word for 2017.
-In fact, it didn’t take a lot of effort for the word to come to me.
+It didn’t take a lot of effort for the word to come to me.

-For the past few months, I’ve been inadvertently moving in a specific direction.
-My life pull has been to embrace simplicity.
+I’ve been inadvertently moving in a specific direction for the past few months.
+My life’s pull has been to embrace simplicity.

 SIMPLICITY.